exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/instructions.md

 You've been tempted back to Hyperia (with the high inflation) for an eye watering daily rate.

-The Central Bank is contemplating introducing the US Dollar as a second currency so all the accounting systems have to be adapted to handle two currencies.
+The Central Bank is contemplating introducing the US Dollar as a second currency so all the accounting systems have to be adapted to handle multiple currencies.

 You have been asked to implement the currency object.